EPR (nuclear reactor): Canada

 EPR was considered for the two (possible expansion to four) reactor addition to the Darlington Nuclear Generating Station in Ontario, Canada.
 However, the official bids had to include all contingencies, and Areva failed to enter a final bid meeting these requirements.
 The project was ultimately abandoned when the only bid, made by Canada's AECL, came in at well over $10/Wp.

 EPR was briefly considered for an installation in New Brunswick, replacing or supplanting that province's single CANDU 6.
 These plans lasted only from June 2010 until an election two months later, when the plan immediately disappeared from further study.

 Czech Republic

 In October 2012, Czech utility company ČEZ announced that Areva was eliminated from a tender for the construction of two reactors for Temelín nuclear plant.
 Areva failed to comply with legal requirements of the tender.
 In April 2014, ČEZ cancelled the tender, because of low power prices and the government's refusal to support a minimum guaranteed energy price.

 In June 2021, the Czech Ministry of Industry and Trade invited EDF, along with Westinghouse and Korea Hydro & Nuclear Power (KHNP) to participate in a pre-qualification round for a new unit at the Dukovany Nuclear Power Station.
 EDF was proposing the 1200 MWe version of the EPR (EPR-1200) for the project.
-In February 2024 the tender was changed to binding offers for up to four new units and in July 2024 KHNP was selected as the preferred bidder.
+In February 2024, the tender was changed to binding offers for up to four new units.
+In July 2024, KHNP was selected as the preferred bidder.